Finally, Thai Iced Tea with NO artificial flavors or colors!

 There are three main considerations when brewing tea: quantity of tea, water temperature and steeping time.

-Quantity of tea: one teaspoon per 8 oz cup of water
+Quantity of tea: two teaspoons (one teaspoon if not adding dairy) per 8 oz cup of water

 Water temperature: use water that has been heated to a full rolling boil (212° F)